 Forests are one of the Earth’s greatest natural resources, a key to support life on Earth.
-There is a reason why we often figuratively speak of ‘the tree of life’.
+There is a reason why we often figuratively speak of ‘the tree of life.

 Eight thousand years ago, half of the Earth’s land surface was covered by forests or wooded areas.
-Today, these areas represent less than one third.
+Today, these areas represent less than one-third.
 Forests are home to 80% of the world’s land-based biodiversity and billions of dollars worth of medicinal plants are harvested from tropical forests every year.
 In addition, 1.6 billion people depend on them to some extent for their livelihoods.

 Some of the ways forests make it possible to grow the food we need

-Forests help regulate local weather systems, controlling how much rain and snow fall in a given area.
+Forests help regulate local weather systems, controlling how much rain and snowfall in a given area.
 This is especially important in agricultural areas where the growing season is short.
 Many plants need the help of wild pollinators to produce fruit and seeds.
 Birds, bees, insects, and animals act as pollinating agents in the agricultural process, and many make their homes in forest environments next to farmlands.
-Ironically, when we destroy a forest habitat for agricultural reasons, we eliminate one of the component necessary to yield successful crops.
+Ironically, when we destroy a forest habitat for agricultural reasons, we eliminate one of the components necessary to yield successful crops.

 World forest cover, 2000

 Forests provide a habitat for natural pest controllers.
-An estimated 99% of pests that have the ability to destroy crops are kept in check by birds, spiders, parasitic wasps, lady bugs, and fungi.
+An estimated 99% of pests that have the ability to destroy crops are kept in check by birds, spiders, parasitic wasps, ladybugs, and fungi.
 These organisms save farmers billions of dollars every year and reduce the need for chemical pesticides.

 Forest degradation and deforestation can cause loss of biodiversity and the destruction of natural ecosystems which isn’t just bad for nature: damage to forests can have severe consequences for the people who depend on them, too.